mrsilver76/plex-autoshutdown/README.md

 > If you set this value too low, then your server may turn off very quickly after you have turned it back on.

 - **`BLOCKING_PROCESSES`**
   A semi-colon (`;`) separated list of processes that will block shutdown if they are running.
+This can be used to delay shutdown until certain tasks finish, whether Plex-related or not.
+Multiple processes can be listed, and the script will prevent shutdown if any are running.

+>[!NOTE]
-This is useful for delaying shutdown until certain tasks (either Plex related or not) finish.
-The default code includes `Plex Transcoder` here to ensure that the server isn’t incorrectly shut down while Plex is transcoding - even if the Plex API reports no activity.
+>The default script includes `Plex Transcoder` to prevent the server from shutting down while Plex is transcoding, even if the Plex API incorrectly reports no activity.

 - **`BLOCKING_ADDRESSES`**
   A semi-colon (`;`) separated list of devices that will block shutdown if they are active.
-Each entry can be an IP address or hostname (e.g. `192.168.0.20;SAMSUNG-TV`) and devices on this list are assumed to be in use if they respond to a network [ping](https://www.lifewire.com/ping-command-2618099).
-If you want to use IP addresses then it is recommended to configure your router to assign a static (same) IP address to the device to stop it changing.
+Each entry can be an IP address or hostname (e.g. `192.168.0.20;SAMSUNG-TV`).
+Devices on this list are considered "in use" if they respond to a network [ping](https://www.lifewire.com/ping-command-2618099).
+Multiple devices can be listed, and the script will prevent shutdown if any respond.

+>[!TIP]
+>If you are using IP addresses, assign a static IP to each device (via your router) to prevent the address from changing.

 ## ▶️ Running the script